As solo travel gains momentum, we seek out the best resorts for numero uno.

 4. KalyaaNa Spa and Wellness Retreat, Bridgetown, WA

 Travelling solo gives you licence to do exactly what you want (hurray!) so why not spoil yourself silly?
-Just half-an-hour outside of Hobart’s centre, Harmony Hill Wellness and Organic Spa Retreat is just the place.
+Just half-an-hour outside of Hobart’s centre, Harmony Hill Health Retreat is just the place.
 This modern, light-filled, 42-acre country stay offers a three-night ‘Ayuvedic Retreat’ (basically a fancy term for ‘many massages’ – in this instance, anyway) especially for singles: a Chakra healing experience, an Ayuverdic bundle massage, reflexology, a sauna, spa bath… and all using eco-friendly, organic products.
-Three-night package is $2024.

 6. Arajilla Retreat, Lord Howe Island, NSW